dexloom/claude-code-sdk-rust-sonnet/README.md

 };
 ```

+**Example:** See `cargo run --example mcp_external`

-### In-Process MCP Servers
+### In-Process MCP Servers (For Direct Tool Calls)

-Create custom tools that run directly in your Rust application:
+Create custom tools that run directly in your Rust application.
+These are useful for:
+- Standalone applications that don't use Claude CLI
+- Testing and development
+- Library integrations

+**Note:** In-process servers have limited support when used with Claude CLI subprocess transport.

 ```rust
 use claude_agent_sdk::{create_mcp_server, McpTool, ToolParameter};